Open Source · Self-Hosted · Docker-Powered

 Features

 Stop paying for cloud hosting.
-Deploy your projects with one command.
-No Docker knowledge required.
+Deploy with one command.

 One-Click Server Stack

-Go, Java, PHP, .NET, Python, Node.js — pick your runtime and launch a production-ready web server in one command.
+Go, Java, Kotlin, Node, Python, Rust, React — pick your runtime and launch a production-ready web server in one command.
 No manual dependency setup, no version conflicts.

 Secure by Default